Former ‘Deadliest Catch’ Star Arrested For Felony DUI And Drug Possession

 “Luckily the people that were behind the vehicle that he got thrown out of ended up seeing my brother and called 911,” he added.

-According to The Hollywood Gossip, the people responsible for his injuries were eventually caught but, to this day, it’s unknown exactly what happened and/or why.
+According to the Hollywood Gossip, the people responsible for his injuries were eventually caught but, to this day, it’s unknown exactly what happened and/or why.
 However, a popular belief is that drugs were involved.

 Harris’ bail for his current arrest has been set at $200,000.